Digital privacy has become a controversial topic as the world becomes increasingly virtual.

 Many companies are part of a shared database of phone and email lists.
 When you give your information to one, thousands of others gain access to it.

-An easy way to determine if a call or email is important is to set up two accounts.
+An easy way to determine if a call or email is essential is to set up two accounts.
 Only give your “real” info to people you know and trust.
-Everyone else can have junk accounts, and you can check on those when you feel like it.
+Everyone else can have junk accounts; you can check on those when you feel like it.